arav06/aws-ccp/Notes.md

 These servers can be reclaimed within a 2 minute warning

 Lets say that we are bidding $5 for a server which costs $10.
-Gradually the price comes down to $5 and now we own that server and we run our workload.
+Once less people start using AWS, the price comes down to $5 and now we own that server and we run our workload.
 As more and more people start using the AWS infrastructure, the price for the server starts coming back up and once it passes $5, we get a 2 minute warning and after 2 minutes our server will be taken away from us

 ### Savings Plan